iqiac/MLOpsLearning/README.md

 To run the process:
 1. Get data using `dvc pull`
+    - Requires authentication for security reason, so it's better to use some other dataset
 2. Navigate to `Unet` via `cd Unet`
 3. Run `python main.py`
     - With argument `--config <path/to/some/config/file>` for specific config file